co-log/co-log/co-log/example/1-intro/Intro.md

 value.
 With such approach, you can modify the way you do logging by simply performing some transformations with the value you have.

-Let's first look at very basic example of using `LogAction`:
+Let's first look at a very basic example of using `LogAction`:

 ```haskell
 example1 :: LogAction IO String -> IO ()